quliyevislam/holbertonschool-shell/permissions/README.md

 "10-mirror_permissions"      Sets the mode of the file hello the same as olleh's mode.
 "11-directories_permissions" Adds execute permission to all subdirectories of the current diirectory for the owner, the group owner and all other users.
 Regular files should not be changed.
 "12-directory_permissions"   Creates a directory called my_dir with permissions 751 in the working directory.
+"13-change_group"            Changes the group owner to school for the file hello.